-- 9.06(4)(a) Annually, on-line programs must submit to the Department of Education an itemized documentation of the proposed amount of tuition costs to be charged to a district of residence for special education services provided to children with disabilities who are enrolled in the on-line program.
-The special education director of the administrative unit of attendance shall certify that the information contained in the documentation is accurate and that the criteria set forth in 9.03(1) are met. - 9.06(4)(b) The documentation must be submitted on forms developed by the Department and in accordance with timelines established by the Department.
-The documentation must include the following: - 9.06(4)(b)(i) Special education expenditures defined in Section 2.00 of these Rules; - 9.06(4)(b)(ii) The number of days in the school year during which the on-line program offers the program; - 9.06(4)(b)(iii) Expenditures for the regular education program, administration, personnel costs, occupancy, and business services; and - 9.06(4)(b)(iv) The average number of children enrolled in the on-line program, and the number of those children with disabilities.
+9.06(4)(a) Annually, multidistrict online schoolsmust submit to the Department of Education an itemized documentation of the proposed amount of tuition costs to be charged to a district of residence for special education services provided to children with disabilities who are enrolled in the multidistrict online school.
+The special education director of the

-- 9.06(4)(c) For the purpose of establishing a tuition rate, student/staff ratios in a particular program shall be approved by the administrative unit of attendance, and shall be reasonably consistent with that unit's ratios for serving students with comparable disabilities. - 9.06(4)(d) The type of supplies and equipment that may be included in the documented special education costs shall be unique for children with disabilities.
-The Department shall limit the amount for supplies and equipment to be included in the rate to no more than 1.1 times the average cost per child with disabilities for supplies and equipment for administrative units in the most recent year for which data are available. - 9.06(4)(e) Tuition costs shall be determined after deducting applicable revenues, as defined in Section 9.01(1) of these Rules. - 9.06(4)(f) If the on-line program accepts a child for which it has not received the state minimum PPR funding, the state minimum PPR must still be included as an applicable revenue for purposes of establishing tuition costs. - 9.06(4)(g) If the on-line program provides an extended school year program for children with disabilities, a separate tuition rate form must be submitted for the program. - 9.06(4)(h) In no case shall the total revenues received by the on-line program for Department of Education approved costs for special education services exceed 100 percent of the total expenditures for the provision of those special education services. - 9.06(4)(i) In no case shall regular education and other education costs exceed the per pupil revenue received by the on-line program. - 9.06(4)(j) A percentage of the per pupil revenue, as documented on the rate setting form for each on-line program, shall be applied as revenue toward the special education costs submitted on the rate setting form by the program. - 9.06(4)(k) Based on this information, the Department will recommend to the State Board of Education for approval, tuition rates for on-line programs. - 9.06(4)(I) Costs for additional services, supplies or equipment required by an individual child, and documented on an IEP, shall be negotiated with the administrative unit of residence, and the district of residence, if it is not an administrative unit, and shall not be included in the tuition rate submitted for approval.
+- administrative unit of attendance shall certify that the information contained in the documentation is accurate and that the criteria set forth in 9.03(1) are met. - 9.06(4)(b) The documentation must be submitted on forms developed by the Department and in accordance with timelines established by the Department.
+The documentation must include the following: - 9.06(4)(b)(i) Special education expenditures defined in Section 2.00 of these Rules; - 9.06(4)(b)(ii) The number of days in the school year during which the multidistrict online school offers the program; - 9.06(4)(b)(iii) Expenditures for the regular education program, administration, personnel costs, occupancy, and business services; and - 9.06(4)(b)(iv) The average number of children enrolled in the multidistrict online school, and the number of those children with disabilities. - 9.06(4)(c) For the purpose of establishing a tuition rate, student/staff ratios in a particular program shall be approved by the administrative unit of attendance, and shall be reasonably consistent with that unit's ratios for serving students with comparable disabilities. - 9.06(4)(d) The type of supplies and equipment that may be included in the documented special education costs shall be unique for children with disabilities.
+The Department shall limit the amount for supplies and equipment to be included in the rate to no more than 1.1 times the average cost per child with disabilities for supplies and equipment for administrative units in the most recent year for which data are available. - 9.06(4)(e) Tuition costs shall be determined after deducting applicable revenues, as defined in Section 9.01(1) of these Rules. - 9.06(4)(f) If the multidistrict online school accepts a child for which it has not received the state minimum PPR funding, the state minimum PPR must still be included as an applicable revenue for purposes of establishing tuition costs. - 9.06(4)(g) If the multidistrict online school provides an extended school year program for children with disabilities, a separate tuition rate form must be submitted for the program. - 9.06(4)(h) In no case shall the total revenues received by the multidistrict online school for Department of Education approved costs for special education services exceed 100 percent of the total expenditures for the provision of those special education services. - 9.06(4)(i) In no case shall regular education and other education costs exceed the per pupil revenue received by the multidistrict online school. - 9.06(4)(j) A percentage of the per pupil revenue, as documented on the rate setting form for each multidistrict online school, shall be applied as revenue toward the special education costs submitted on the rate setting form by the program. - 9.06(4)(k) Based on this information, the Department will recommend to the State Board of Education for approval, tuition rates for multidistrict online schools. - 9.06(4)(I) Costs for additional services, supplies or equipment required by an individual child, and documented on an IEP, shall be negotiated with the administrative unit of residence, and the district of residence, if it is not an administrative unit, and shall not be included in the tuition rate submitted for approval.